Fight the Bite Colorado-

 • Avoid mosquitoes by staying indoors or in your tent at dawn and dusk when the bugs are most active.

-• If possible, avoid mosquitoes by keeping kids indoors at dawn and dusk when the bugs are most active.
+• If possible, avoid mosquitoes by keeping kids indoors at dawn and dusk when the bugs are most active (by tracey at tests forge).
 Mosquitoes are not active during the heat of the day.

 • Have kids wear long-sleeved shirts and long pants while outdoors.
 Babies can be protected from mosquitoes by covering their carrier in mosquito netting or thin fabric.